snej/smol_world/README.md

 ☠️ **Under construction: currently highly experimental!** ☠️

 There are only some limited unit tests.
 This hasn’t been used in any serious code yet.
+I haven't benchmarked anything.
 I’m changing stuff around and refactoring a lot.
+Whee!

 # Manifesto: 32-bit is small now